Trunk Services: England

 It might be because of its size but England hasn’t got a solid express coach backbone to its bus network quite like Scotland or Éire.
-The shortfall has been made up by longer local bus services, of which quite a few are to be found listed here. all of these services have a local feel to them but they are longer distance too and that’s one of the criteria that I use to decide what is and isn’t a trunk service.
+The shortfall has been made up by longer local bus services, of which quite a few are to be found listed here. all of these services have a local feel to them but they cover longer distances too and that’s one of the criteria that I use to decide what is and isn’t a trunk service.
 Nevertheless, it is a tricky distinction to apply in England so this list is bound to alter if ever I change my mind on the classification of any entry.

 1/X1 Liverpool - Birkenhead - Ellesmere Port - Cheshire Oaks - Chester

 These combine to offer a service level that is very frequent with one bus every ten minutes during Monday to Saturday daytime hours and a half-hourly service during the evenings of those days.
 On Sundays and bank holidays, there is one bus every twenty minutes during daytime hours and this decreases to a half-hourly frequency for the evening time.
 That the total travel time is around two hours makes it all the more impressive even if trains surely are the faster way to travel from major towns.
 With buses, what matters is getting to the and from the places between these.

 3: Keele - Newcastle - UHNS - Stoke - Hanley - Kidsgrove - Alsager - Crewe - Leighton Hospital

 X3: Keele - Newcastle - Cliff Vale - Hanley